Hawaiian religion: Kahuna and Kapu

 Other Kapus included Mālama ʻĀina, meaning "caring of the land" and Niʻaupiʻo.
 Tradition says that mālama ʻāina originated from the first child of Wākea and Hoʻohokukalani being deformed so they buried him in the ground and what sprouted became the first kalo, also known as taro.
 The Hawaiian islands are all children of Papa, Wākea and Hoʻohokukalani so basically meaning that they are older siblings of the Hawaiian chiefs.
 Second child of Wākea and Hoʻohokukalani became the first Aliʻi Nui, or "Grand Chief".
 This came to be called Niʻaupiʻo, the chiefly incest to create the "godly child".

-Punishments for breaking the kapu could include death, although if one could escape to a puʻuhonua (for example Pu'uhonua o Honaunau National Historical Park), a city of refuge, one could be saved.
+Punishments for breaking the kapu could include death, although if one could escape to a puʻuhonua (for example Puʻuhonua o Honaunau National Historical Park), a city of refuge, one could be saved.
 Kāhuna nui mandated long periods when the entire village must have absolute silence.
 No baby could cry, dog howl, or rooster crow, on pain of death.